How to Stop Island Soil Erosion with a Segmental Retaining Wall Solution

 The original wall that prevented the island from eroding was failing and had become a recurring issue as seasonal flooding and ice damage from freeze-thaw cycles ripped it apart.
 Each year, this wall needed to be repaired or rebuilt in certain sections.

 The Village Council joined forces with the local Historical Society to discuss different options for the island.
 Wary of the costs of installing a permanent solution, they made plans to complete a temporary repair of the island's walls, then return later to do a permanent repair.
-When Brian Harman of Redi-Rock of Northwest Ohio heard this, he presented the village with the option of using Redi-Rock as a permanent solution that could be installed quickly and cost effectively.
+When Brian Harman of Redi-Rock of Northern Ohio heard this, he presented the village with the option of using Redi-Rock as a permanent solution that could be installed quickly and cost effectively.

 "After they saw how great Redi-Rock looked and how quickly it could be installed, they immediately fell in love with the natural stone appearance of the face of the Redi-Rock blocks.
 They liked that Redi-Rock could provide a permanent solution now, instead of doing a temporary fix and later having to do it again," Harman said.